On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of tropical cyclones: Pressure adjustments related to precipitation

 In the real atmosphere, condensation rate $\dot{\rho}$ is known to be determined by the material derivative of the water vapor mixing ratio \citep[e.g.,][their Eq.~(6)]{bryan09a}, to which the product of the vertical velocity and the vertical gradient of the water vapor mixing ratio makes a major contribution.
 Accordingly, the (steady-state) pressure sink $\dot{p}$ is approximately given by $\dot{p} = w p \pt \gamma/\pt z$ \citep[e.g.,][their Eq.~(18)]{jetp12}, such that $k = w \pt \gamma/\pt z$, where $\gamma \equiv p_v/p$ is the ratio of water vapor partial pressure $p_v$ to total pressure $p$.
 There are no grounds to expect the function $w \pt \gamma/\pt z$ to generally be a constant with respect to $z$.
 While at higher temperatures $\pt \gamma/\pt z$ can be approximately constant below $z \lesssim 10$~km as governed by moist thermodynamics \citep[e.g.,][their Fig.~2]{jas13}, the vertical velocity $w$ can in principle change arbitrarily over $z$.

-If $k(z)$ has a maximum, and condensation is predominantly concentrated, in the upper atmosphere (Fig.~\ref{fig3}e), then the pressure adjustment will be predominantly directed upward leading to intensification (could convective bursts preceding rapid intensification be an example?)
-If, on the contrary, $k(z)$ is maximized, and condensation more intense, in the lower atmosphere, then the pressure adjustment will proceed downward suppressing the upwelling and possibly resulting in de-intensification (Fig.~\ref{fig3}f).
-The intensification rate can become zero, and the storm steady, at some intermediate position of the condensation maximum\footnote{With vertical velocity freely varying along height, these conclusions do not depend on our neglect of the difference in the molar masses of water vapor and dry air made when deriving Eq.~\eqref{eq12}.
+If $k(z)$ has a maximum and condensation is predominantly concentrated in the upper atmosphere (Fig.~\ref{fig3}e), the resulting pressure adjustment will be directed mainly upward, leading to storm intensification (convective bursts preceding rapid intensification may be an example of this regime).
+If, by contrast, $k(z)$ is maximized and condensation is more intense in the lower atmosphere, the pressure adjustment will proceed downward, suppressing upwelling and potentially resulting in storm de-intensification (Fig.~\ref{fig3}f).
+At some intermediate height of the condensation maximum, the intensification rate can become zero, corresponding to a steady storm state\footnote{With vertical velocity freely varying with height, these conclusions do not depend on our neglect of the difference in the molar masses of water vapor and dry air made when deriving Eq.~\eqref{eq12}.
 Whatever the exact form of Eq.~\eqref{eq12}, it does not contain vertical velocity.}.

-In the view of $|I| \simeq gP$, the concepts shown in Fig.~\ref{fig3} are clearly relevant to storm intensification, but largely remain unstudied.
+In view of $|I| \simeq gP$, the concepts illustrated in Fig.~\ref{fig3} are therefore directly relevant to storm intensification, yet they remain largely unexplored.